NelzkieCoder/CodeWave/_posts/articles/en/2017-11-15-Java-Abstraction.md

 ### When do we use abstract method?
 The CanEat(), CanSleep(), and CanReproduce() methods are all **concrete methods**(meaning all these methods have their definition on the same class they were declared).
 Why not make it abstract?
 Well think about it.
 Is there any animal at all that sleep differently?
-Like I sleeping with their eyes open perhaps?
-No right.
+Like  sleeping with their eyes open perhaps?
+Ofcourse not.
 These question can also be apply to our other two functions.
 So **when exactly** should we use abstract method?
 Answer is, if you want to **require** your **certain class** to implement a certain method but with its own definition.
 That is in our example above, we required our cat and dog class to be able to make a noise via MakeNoise() but each with their own definition.

 ### Pitfalls of using abstract method